 Akmal is the Secretary of Rimba, and Forest Patroller for Harimau Selamanya.
 He graduated from Universiti Sains Malaysia with a BSc in Biology (Zoology) prior to joining Rimba.
 Driven by his love for cats, Akmal started with Rimba when he first volunteered to help with data cataloging and fieldwork for Project Harimau Selamanya.
 Now Akmal is helping out with patrolling and surveillance as full-time staff of the project.
 He is looking forward to possibly doing his Master’s degree on big cats, especially clouded leopards (Neofelis nebulosa), in the future.
 Feel free to contact him at: akmal AT rimbaresearch DOT com.

-John believes conservation is a way of life – everyone should be conservationists.
+John believes conservation is a way of life – everyone should be a conservationist.
 An engineer by training, John embraced the philosophies of conservation after years of introspection.
 He served for almost a decade with WCS-Malaysia as a wildlife ecologist before joining UNIMAS as a research fellow managing his own research group, HOSCAP Borneo, in the mountains of interior Sarawak.
 He serves on IUCN Red List assessments and helped set up wildlife monitoring projects in Sabah and Vietnam.
-He holds Master’s degrees in engineering (VTU, India) and conservation biology (JCU, Australia) and is pursuing a doctorate with the IZW Germany, modelling small carnivore distributions across Borneo.
+He holds Master’s degrees in engineering (VTU, India) and conservation biology (JCU, Australia) and is pursuing a doctorate with IZW Germany, modelling small carnivore distributions across Borneo.
 His research can be found on Google Scholar and Research Gate.
-John’s passion lies in working towards a human society that sees itself as part of the natural ecosystem and not above it, a society who consciously chooses not to enslave other beings.
+John’s passion lies in working towards a human society that sees itself as part of the natural ecosystem and not above it, a society that consciously chooses not to enslave other beings.
 He currently serves as Chief Operations Officer of Harimau Selamanya.
 You can contact him at john AT rimbaresearch DOT org.

-Ant is a wildlife monitoring specialist for Harimau Selamanya.
+Ant is a Wildlife Monitoring Specialist for Harimau Selamanya.
 She completed her BSc in Computer Science (Bioinformatics) at Universiti Teknologi Malaysia and is now awaiting her PhD graduation from the same university.
 Her main research fields are disease monitoring and surveillance technology, social network analysis, GIS, and application development.
 Her career passions include data wrangling and coding solutions.
 She has worked with several local institutions to develop small mammal, amphibian, and orchid species web databases.
 Prior to joining Rimba, she worked as a research consultant at the National Blood Centre to develop an application for managing blood donations.
 Ant is a proud cat lover and a fan of long-distance running.
 She can be contacted here: ant AT rimbaresearch DOT com.

-Junn Kitt is a Committee Member of Rimba, and a researcher in Project Limestone.
+Junn Kitt (Kelvin) is a Committee Member of Rimba, and a researcher in Project Limestone.
 He was a Data Analyst for Harimau Selamanya in 2015.
 Prior to joining Rimba, he completed his BSc in Marine Science at the University of Western Australia, studying the ecology of tropical terrestrial molluscs.
 Junn Kitt spent most of his holidays exploring the rainforests, rivers and coasts of his homeland, Malaysia.
 He has a deep interest in the conservation of tropical biota, especially molluscs.
 He is currently pursuing his his MSc in molecular phylogenetics of one landsnail genus Alycaeus in Universiti Malaysia Sabah.
 You can contact him at: jk AT rimbaresearch DOT org

 Friends of Rimba